The Fashion Bomb Show Hosted by NeNe Leakes Sponsored By Mielle Organics, SLAYYY Hair and Lagos NYC!

 Overall, The Bomb Fashion was truly spectacular and picturesque, with some of fashion’s most beloved and brightest stars and influencers making a debut.

-Fashion Bomb CEO, Claire Sulmers truly outdid herself and put so much hardwork and dedication into ensuring an unforgettable New York Fashion Week.
+Fashion Bomb CEO, Claire Sulmers truly outdid herself and put so much hard-work and dedication into ensuring a memorable New York Fashion Week.

+A special thanks to event planner Treasa Leigh Brown who partnered with Claire to deliver the ultimate wow factor for celebrity guests and attendees.
+Without Brown’s expertise, the Bomb Fashion Show would not have been as fabulous and extraordinary as it was.

 Ahead see the attendees who arrived to the Bomb Fashion Show dressed to impressed!
 XOXO